Exclusive: Zambia to drop treason charges against opposition leader – sources

 The United Party for National Development (UPND) leader Hakainde Hichilema and five others were arrested in April and charged with treason after Hichilema's convoy failed to make way for President Edgar Lungu's motorcade.

-Hichilema's trial had been due to begin on Monday in the capital Lusaka but two sources said the prosecution would apply to the court to discontinue the case.
+Hichilema's trial had been due to begin on Monday but two sources said the prosecution would apply to the court to discontinue the case.

 The case has stoked political tensions in Zambia, seen as one of Africa's more stable and functional democracies, following a bruising election last year.